nebblu/ACTio-ReACTio/README.md

 ###  C++
 One can also run ReACT and MG-Copter in their native C++.
 Again, a number of example output C++ scripts have been included in `reactions/examples` as well as a number of cosmologies in `reactions/examples/transfers`.
 Specifically we have included :

-* actio_reactio.cpp : Example code to output the reaction and halo spectra for EFTofDE & PPF parametrisations.
+* actio_reactio.cpp : Example code to output the reaction and halo spectra for EFTofDE & parametrised nonlinear modifications (see [this section](https://github.com/nebblu/ACTio-ReACTio#adding-in-models)).
 * reaction_mnu.cpp : Example code to output the reaction and halo spectra for beyond LCDM physics & massive neutrinos.
 * halo_ps.cpp : Example code to output the halo model powerspectrum.
 * spt_rsd.cpp : Example code to output the 1-loop powerspectrum in real and redshift space.